delftdata/valentine/docs/matchers.md

     see how each individual sub-matcher contributed to the final score.
     See [Match details](results.md#match-details-coma).

+**Performance.** Schema-only mode is dominated by trigram comparisons — roughly *O(n_left · n_right · L)* in column counts and average name length.
+Adding `use_instances=True` builds a TF-IDF corpus over **all** sampled cell values across **all** input tables, so cost grows linearly with `instance_sample_size` (default `1000`) and the total number of columns.
+Expect sub-second matching for two ~30-column tables, single seconds for ~100 columns, and tens of seconds once you cross a few hundred columns with instances enabled.
+Memory scales with the size of the TF-IDF vocabulary; lower `instance_sample_size` if you hit a wall.

 [:material-book-marked: Full parameter reference &rarr;](api.md#coma)

 ## `Cupid`